Great Tibet Tour Logo GREAT TIBET TOUR ®

 Without a definitive response to the questions stated above, it is quite impossible to get any real price estimates on a tour to Tibet and its environs.

-As part of the requirement of traveling to Tibet, all foreigners planning to take this trip to the Tibet Autonomous Region must get a Tibet Travel Permit (certain areas in Tibet require multiple travel permits), a private vehicle, a tour guide and a driver.
+As part of the requirement of traveling to Tibet, all foreigners planning to take this trip to Tibet must get a Tibet Travel Permit (certain areas in Tibet require multiple travel permits), a private vehicle, a tour guide, and a driver.
 It should be taken into consideration that all your tours in Tibet should be organized by a legal local travel agency in Tibet.
 Hence, the costs of traveling to the region are higher than other sites throughout the whole of China.

-Travel Permit: Due to Tibet's unique background, apart from a Passport and a Chinese Visa, all foreign tourists allowed to enter Tibet must have 2 main permits which are Tibet Travel Permit (TTP) and Alien Travel Permit (ATP).
+Travel Permit: Due to Tibet's unique background, apart from a Passport and a Chinese Visa, all foreign tourists allowed to enter Tibet must have 2 main permits which are Tibet Travel Permit (TTP) and the Alien Travel Permit (ATP).
 The actual cost of the Tibet Travel Permit is totally free but travel agencies are not expected to give it out for free.
 There are lots of processes involved in obtaining the Tibet Travel Permit such as filling out forms, getting the forms stamped officially by multiple offices and then the application forms will be submitted to the Tibet Tourism Bureau offices and so on.

 Tibet travel permit